natasha/natasha-spacy/README.md

 ### v3

-We use <a href="https://nightly.spacy.io/usage/projects">SpaCy projects</a>, training procedure is described in `project/project.yml`.
+We use <a href="https://nightly.spacy.io/usage/projects">SpaCy projects</a>, training procedure is described in <a href="https://github.com/natasha/natasha-spacy/blob/master/project/project.yml">project/project.yml</a>.

 Download, uncompress embeddings table and training data.
 ```bash